 PI Dr. Bellingham’s prior laboratories at MBARI originally created the Tethys platform specifically to carry biological and chemical payloads for long distances and extended durations.
-The vehicle is small, about 30 cm (12 inches) in diameter, and requires no special handling equipment.
+The vehicle is small, about 30 cm (12 inches) in diameter, and typically requires no special handling equipment.
 Prior deployments ranged from a few days to over three weeks, and were conducted without the direct supervision of surface escort vehicles.
 The longest-range mission to date was over 1,800 km at a speed of 1 meter/second (m/s) off the coast of Moss Landing, California.
 The vehicle operated as far as 500 km from shore independent of any escort.
 However, achieving ranges two to three times greater is possible.
 Maximizing the vehicle range is achievable by operating at a speed of 0.5 m/s, using the buoyancy engine, shifting internal weight, trimming the vehicle to neutral buoyancy, and drifting at zero propeller speed while using minimal sensors.

-The vehicle is suitable to shore-launch (whether on land or on ice pack) and edrecovered.
-A small boat is readily used to tow the vehicle between the harbor entrance and a boat launch ramp.
-LRAUV is also helicopter transportable to remote areas.
+The vehicle is suitable to shore-launch (whether on land or on ice pack) and recovery.
+A small boat can be used to tow the vehicle between a harbor entrances or the vehicle can swim itself from shore without the need of a vessel as shown during the Santa Barbara field trials in 2019.
+LRAUV is also deemed helicopter transportable to remote areas and the team will pursue options to test launch and recovery of the platform in YR7.
 The fabricated vehicle is approximately 230 lbs. and is possible to be carried by 2-3 personnel for short distances.
-LRAUV can operate in shallow (2 meters) to medium range depths (300 Meters).
+LRAUV can operate in shallow (2 meters) to continental shelf range depths (300 Meters).

-The baseline Tethys system occupies the design space intermediate between underwater ocean gliders and the current generation of propeller-driven AUVs.
-Existing ocean gliderssuch as the Teledyne Webb Slocum, the Scripps Spray, and Kongsberg Sea glider have a sufficient operational range to achieve the desired range goals needed by USCG.
-However, they do not have the payload capacity or power to carry the chemical and biologicalsensors that are required, and cannot operate at higher speeds without redesign.
+The baseline Tethys system occupies the design space intermediate between underwater ocean gliders and the current generation of propeller-driven AUVs such as the commercialized REMUS family of AUVs developed at WHOI.
+Existing ocean gliders (propeller-less) such as the Teledyne Webb Slocum, the Scripps Spray, and Kongsberg Sea glider have a sufficient operational range to achieve the desired range goals needed by USCG.
+However, they do not have the payload capacity or power to carry the chemical and biological and mapping sensors that are required, and cannot operate at higher speeds without redesign.
 Typical gliders operate at speeds of about 0.3 m/s, and utilize a power source equivalent to 1W of energy with minimal power consumption.

 In contrast, existing propeller-driven AUVs such as those manufactured by Hydroid, Bluefin, OceanServer, and Teledyne Gavia consume more power, resulting in a shorter endurance.
 These commercial propeller-driven systems can operate for a period typically up to 24 hours at speed of 1.5 m/s, and providing ranges of less than 130 km.
+These AUV’s, such as the REMUS-600, can extend their 24 hour range by greatly increasing the size and weight by adding additional battery packs and achieving 3-4 day ranges.
 As a result, LRAUV is uniquely capable in its combination of payload capacity, range, and endurance for remote under-ice oil detection.